 Not all cavities are caused by lifestyle choices.
-Some are the result of one’s available diet, natural biological processes, and aging.
-But no matter the cause, it is important to treat cavities quickly so they do not worsen.
+Some are the result of one’s available diet, natural biological processes, aging, and even pregnancy.

-The Best Cavity Treatments — and Preventing Cavities From Getting Worse
+The Best Cavity Treatments to Prevent Cavities From Getting Worse

 Option 1: Silver Diamine Fluoride (SDF)

-Although SDF is mostly used for children, there may be cases when adults can benefit from the treatment.
-Because SDF doesn’t permanently protect the tooth, we typically recommend a filling instead.
+Although SDF is used mostly for children, there may be cases when adults can benefit from the treatment as well.

 Option 2: Getting a Filling